1 About our career tasters

-You will need to complete the career taster application form and send in your CV.
+To apply, you need to complete the career taster application form attached to the advert and submit your CV.

 You will be asked to attend an interview before you start a career taster.
 This will be a short process and will help to guide your thinking about the placement and your suitability for it.
 You may also be invited in to meet people working on that team so that you can get a feel for the career taster on offer.

 Please note, if you are on benefits you must inform Jobcentre Plus if you are accepted on a career taster scheme.
 More information is available on GOV.UK.

 You will need to provide a reference and proof of identity to show that you are entitled to work in the UK.

 We will only need to obtain a Disclosure and Barring Service (DBS) check if your placement involves:

 - working with adults in regulated settings